Higher dimensional generalizations of the Thompson groups via higher rank graphs: Introduction

 \item $I(X,\tau)$ the inverse semigroup of all partial homeomorphisms between the open subsets of the topological space $(X,\tau)$.
 When $X$ is endowed with the discrete topology, we simply denote this inverse semigroup by $I(X)$, the symmetric inverse monoid on the set $X$.
 Section~2.1.

 \item $S^{e}$ the inverse semigroup of all elements $s \in S$ where both $s^{-1}s$ and $ss^{-1}$ are essential idempotents.
 Section~2.1.

 \item $\mathsf{RI}(C)$ the inverse semigroup of all bijective morphisms between the right ideals of the category $C$.
-Section~2.2.
+Section~3.1.

 \item $\mathsf{R}(C)$ the inverse semigroup of all bijective morphisms between the finitely generated right ideals of the finitely aligned category $C$.
-Section~2.2.
+Section~3.1.

-\item $\mathscr{G}(C) = \mathsf{R}(C)^{e}/\sigma$ the group constructed from the category $C$ which is finitely aligned and has only a finite number of identities.
-Section~2.2.
+\item $\mathscr{G}(C) = \mathsf{R}(C)^{e}/\sigma$ the {\em group} constructed from the category $C$ which is finitely aligned and has only a finite number of identities.
+Section~3.1.

 \item $\Sigma (C)$ the inverse hull of the cancellative category $C$.
-Section~2.3.
+Section~3.2.

-\item $\mathsf{P}(C)$ the inverse monoid of all bijective morphisms between finitely generated right ideals generated by codes when $C$ is a strongly finitely aligned conical cancellative category with a finite number of identities.
-Section~2.4.
+\item $\mathsf{P}(C)$ the inverse monoid of all bijective morphisms between finitely generated right ideals generated by codes when $C$ is a strongly finitely aligned conical cancellative category with a finite number of identities which satisfies the condition (MC).
+Section~3.3.